How To Target Your Cover Letter To The Job

 In case you need help with cover letter basics

-To help you with writing your own, I’m including a template of what a TARGETED cover letter might look like.
+To help you with writing your own, take a look at the example (below) of what a TARGETED cover letter might look like.
 But first, it might help to review the things that generally go into a strong cover letter:

 Job description elements to target for this example

-The job we’ll be using in this case is Business Analyst.
-So before I show you a sample cover letter, let’s first look at some key requirements in the job description (borrowed from a post about targeting business analyst resumes), since the description is where you find skills you want to target.
+The job we'll be using, in this case, is Senior Business Analyst.
+So before we show you a sample cover letter, let's first look at some key requirements in the job description (borrowed from a post about targeting business analyst resumes), since the description is where you find skills you want to target.

 - Oversees all functional aspects of system development, in partnership with the technical lead.